edgelesssys/contrast/docs/docs/basics/security-benefits.md

 A Contrast deployment has five core components:

-* **The workload containers**: A container image that runs in an isolated [Confidential Container](confidential-containers.md) environment.
+* **The workload containers**: Container images that run in isolated [Confidential Container](confidential-containers.md) environments.
-* **The runtime policies**: A policy that defines the runtime environment for the workload containers.
+* **The runtime policies**: Policies that define the runtime environments for the workload containers.
 * **The manifest**: A manifest file defining the reference values of an entire confidential deployment.
 It contains the policy hashes for all pods of the deployment and the expected hardware reference values for the Confidential Container runtime.
 * **The Coordinator**: An attestation service that runs in a Confidential Container in the Kubernetes cluster.
 The Coordinator is configured with the manifest.
 User-facing, you can verify this service and the effective manifest using remote attestation, providing you with a concise attestation for the entire deployment.
 Cluster-facing, it verifies all pods and their policies based on remote attestation procedures and the manifest.
 * **The protected data**: The data that's processed by the workload containers.